NicLew/Chordinate/README.md

 ### Original Authors

-Nicole Lewey (NicLew) and Jacob Lundgren (TwoSeconds) are senior computer science majors at Pacific University.
+[Nicole Lewey](https://www.linkedin.com/in/nicolelewey) (NicLew) and [Jacob Lundgren](https://www.linkedin.com/in/jacob-lundgren-22771a86) (TwoSeconds) are computer science majors from Pacific University and developed this project throughout their senior year.

 ### System Information